pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 host.v_total_vms = 3   (type: Fixnum)
 ```

-We can enumerate an object's Virtual Columns using:
+We can enumerate an object's virtual columns using:

 ```ruby
 this_object.virtual_column_names.each do |virtual_column_name|